Teju63/vate-glow-final/README.md

 ## Adding a redirect after auth

-In `src/main.tsx`, you must add a redirect after auth URL to redirect to the correct dashboard/profile/page that should be created after authentication.
+In `src/main.tsx`, you must add a redirect-after-auth URL to redirect to the correct dashboard/profile/page that should be created after authentication.

 # Frontend Conventions